LandRegistry/extent-annotation-tool-prototype/README.md

 ## Running the prototype

-This prototype was designed using:
+The [Extent annotation tool prototype](https://extent-annotation-tool-dd976d9efdb9.herokuapp.com) was designed using:

 -   Node.js v20